-This chapter describes maintenance inspections and procedures.
-Performing maintenance inspections and procedures properly is essential for preventing trouble and ensuring safety.
-Be sure to perform the maintenance inspections in accordance with the schedule.
+Performing the inspection steps properly is essential to preventing trouble and maintaining safety.
+This section describes schedule for maintenance inspection and the procedures.
+Be sure to perform the maintenance inspection in accordance with the schedule.

 2.1 Schedule for Maintenance Inspection